Worklytics/psoxy/docs/sources/microsoft-365/README.md

 to authenticate with the Microsoft Graph API.
 This approach avoids the need for any secrets to be exchanged between your Psoxy instances and your Microsoft 365 tenant.
 Rather, each API request from the proxy to Microsoft Graph API is signed by an identity credential generated in your host cloud platform.
-You configure your Azure AD application for each connection to trust this identity credential as identifying the application, and Microsoft trusts your host cloud platform (AWS/GCP) as an external identity provider of those credentials.
+You configure your Entra ID application for each connection to trust this identity credential as identifying the application, and Microsoft trusts your host cloud platform (AWS/GCP) as an external identity provider of those credentials.